npomfret/react-native-cloud-fs/README.md

 ```

 ### copyToCloud
-Copies the content of the sourceUri to a file in the could file system.
+Copies the content of the sourceUri to a file in the cloud file system.

 ```javascript
 RNCloudFs.copyToCloud(sourceUri, destinationPath, mimeType)